Drug and Alcohol Detoxification: Withdrawal Symptoms and Detox Process

 Many people begin substance use disorder treatment with a period of detoxification and withdrawal management.
-As an important element of early recovery, detox can provide supportive care and access to medical interventions, when needed, for certain types of withdrawal.
-Professional detox can keep people safe and comfortable during withdrawal as their bodies clear themselves of the influence of drugs and/or alcohol.1
+As an important element of early recovery, drug and alcohol detox can provide supportive care and access to medical interventions, when needed.
+Supervised detox can help keep people safe and comfortable during withdrawal as their bodies clear themselves of the influence of drugs and/or alcohol.1

 What Is Detox?

-Though individual experiences may vary somewhat, there are three fundamental elements of many professional detox processes.
+Though individual experiences may vary somewhat, there are three fundamental elements of many alcohol and drug detox programs.
 These elements include:3

 - Fostering patient readiness for treatment, which may involve setting up ongoing substance use treatment and emphasizing the importance of continued treatment after the detox period.
 In addition, counselors work to increase your treatment engagement, motivate you to continue treatment, and may even develop a written contract for you to attend ongoing treatment.

 Certain types of substances, when regularly used, are associated with the development of physiological dependence.
 This is the process of the body adapting to the consistent presence of drugs and/or alcohol.
 If you become dependent on alcohol or certain other drugs, you are likely to experience some symptoms of withdrawal when you stop using them.3